 - Disk I/O with

-- And a comprehensive Unixbench score, which aggregates the speed from a number of different areas into score that can be easily compared between servers.
+- A comprehensive Unixbench score, which aggregates different speeds into a single score that can be easily compared between servers.

 Again, using the 8GB plans as our baseline (and the 3GB at ChicagoVPS), we found ServerScope benchmarks for each of the plans in question.